• Skip to primary navigation

 If you love donuts as much as we do, don't forget to check out all of my Best Gluten Free Donuts recipes!

-a donut on a white plate with a bite taken out
+A donut on a white plate with a bite taken out.

 Ingredient Notes:

-peanut butter donut ingredient
+Photos of the peanut butter donut ingredients.

 • Gluten free flour blend - I tested this recipe using Bob's Red Mill 1 to 1 Gluten Free Flour Blend and King Arthur's Measure for Measure Gluten Free Blend.
 That doesn't mean others will not work.
 I just have not tested other flours.